 • Neck pain commonly spreads to the shoulder and upper arm.
 This does not necessarily mean you have a trapped nerve.

 • Nerves do not get ‘trapped’ but can become inflamed leading to pain and sensitivity on movement.
 You may also get tingling and numbness in the arm or hand.
-This takes longer to heal but does get better.
+Although unpleasant, this does get better.

 • Pillows and sleeping position are rarely a cause of neck pain but once your neck hurts you may need to find a pillow that fits your neck shape better.